Persper/drepo-gitlab/doc/development/ux_guide/components.md

 Popovers are summoned:

-* Upon hover or touch on an element
+- Upon hover or touch on an element

 ### Usage

 A popover should be used:

-* When you don't want to let the user lose context, but still want to provide additional useful unique information about referring elements
+- When you don't want to let the user lose context, but still want to provide additional useful unique information about referring elements.
-* When it isn’t critical for the user to act upon the information
+- When it isn’t critical for the user to act upon the information.
-* When you want to give a user a summary of extended information and the option to switch context if they want to dive in deeper.
+- When you want to give a user a summary of extended information and the option to switch context if they want to dive in deeper.

 ### Styling